aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/miscellaneous-examples-for-xlsx4j/set-print-titles-in-xlsx4j/_index.md

 ---

 ## **Aspose.Cells - Set Print Titles**
 Aspose.Cells allows you to designate row and column headers to repeat on all pages of a printed worksheet.
-To do so, use the [PageSetup](/java/PageSetup) class'setPrintTitleColumns and setPrintTitleRows properties.
+To do so, use the [PageSetup](/java/PageSetup) class's setPrintTitleColumns and setPrintTitleRows properties.

 The rows or columns that will be repeated are defined by passing their row or column numbers.
 For example, rows are defined as $1:$2 and columns are defined as $A:$B.